SrujanBhirud/Disaster-Detection-using-Tweets/README.md

 ## Overview
 This project leverages Machine Learning and Natural Language Processing (NLP) to detect disasters based on tweets.
 The aim is to provide a tool to analyze real-time data from Twitter and identify if a tweet indicates a disaster.

+The vectorizer and model are stored in pkl files.

 ## Features
 - Data Cleaning and Preprocessing
 - Feature Extraction using NLP techniques